 August 14, 1943

 This V-mail references the planned rest camp visit and a sunburn Jack probably got in the outing mentioned in the August 8 letter above.
 It’s unknown which officer’s departure is described as being similar to Colonel Burstein‘s.
+No officers left the unit permanently that month, though Dr. Raymond Hall was hospitalized at the 21st General Hospital from August 9–28 and left the unit that fall due to poor health.
 Lieutenant Colonel Goss commented in his 1943 report: “It is unfortunate that the unit had so large a turnover in officer personnel due to illness.”

 Hi Muth & All- Just a V mail unit after I get to the beach – we leave tomorrow and we’ve been busy washing & packing.
 I hear Muth that they wanted you to speak over the radio – tell me more.
 I went to a French circus last night [illegible] rather louzy but we had a good time.
 Had the nicest milk chocolate bar with ooey gooey caramel inside – delicious – British rations.
 Ate the whole darn thing toot sweet before anyone asked me for a bite.
 Haven’t seen Jack for a week – he’s been in his tent with a terrific burn that he got last Sat on the beach.
 I’ll only see him a couple of times more now because I go away for a week & then it’ll be time for me to go.
 Ruth, Dot[,] Virginia & I were packing & gabbing until quite late last night – until Jimmie shooed us to bed.
 Another one of our officers is going home – he had a heart attack – just like Col. Burstein – it makes the sixth one – guess the nurses can take it.
 I’ll perhaps get a letter from you today.
 Loads of love to all Alice.